slatedocs/slate/source/includes/gcp/_target_proxies.md

 <code>POST /services/<a href="#administration-service-connections">:service_code</a>/<a href="#administration-environments">:environment_name</a>/targetProxies</code>

-Create a new target proxy
+Create a new target proxy.

 | Required                         | &nbsp; |
 | -------------------------------- | ------ |